GryllsAddons/TurtleZoneCount/README.md

 The addon displays the number of players in your current zone for Turtle WoW by sending /who commands every minute.
 The addon only retrieves data about the first 49 players that appear in /who.
 The addon has a track feature that will look for the top HC player killers in your zone (disabled by default).
+The track feature requires [HCRank](https://github.com/GryllsAddons/HCRank) to be enabled.

 ## Features
 - The orange number shows how many players are higher level than you.